gerardog/gsudo/README.md

 ## Usage from PowerShell

-`gsudo` detects if it is invoked from a PowerShell shell and allows the following syntax to elevate PS commands.
+`gsudo` detects if it's invoked from PowerShell and allows the following syntax to elevate PS commands.
+You can pass a string literal with the command that needs to be elevated.
+[PowerShell Quoting Rules](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_quoting_rules) apply.
+Note that `gsudo` returns a string that can be captured, not powershell objects.

 `PS C:\> gsudo 'powershell string command'`